This is the best challah French toast! Challah bread French toast is a decadent yet simple recipe that's sure to make

 What is Challah French Toast

-If you’ve never had challah bread French toast before, get ready because it’s another level of breakfast decadence.
+If you’ve never had this before, get ready because it’s another level of breakfast decadence.

 Challah French toast is a rich, indulgent, fluffy breakfast recipe that you won’t want to stop eating.

 Not only is it eggy and custardy, but the thick slices can hold up to any toppings that you want to cover them with.

-If you want the richness of challah French toast but the convenience of making it overnight, try this Challah French Toast Casserole.
+If you want the richness of using challah, but the convenience of making it overnight, try this Challah French Toast Casserole.

 Why challah bread makes delicious French toast